Traffic

 2. receiving a point on his or her driver's license.

-When a point is added to a person's driver's license, it remains there for 3 years, which may cause an increase in insurance premiums and/or the loss of driving privileges if a driver collects three points in three years.
+When a point is added to a person's driver's license, it remains there for THREE (3) YEARS! which may cause an increase in insurance premiums and/or the loss of driving privileges if a driver collects four points in three years.
 The average person needs help to avoid all these potential problems.

 UNDERSTANDING Traffic School